 - temperature – extreme weather temperatures, contacting a hot surface

-- kinetic - an oncoming vehicle, the speed of the vehicle you are in
+- kinetic – the vehicle you are in, or an oncoming vehicle

 - gravity - car falling off jack during tire change

 - electrical – shock from an incorrect jumper cable connection